JonJagger/cyber-dojo/readme.txt

 192.168.2.13:12320
 Now you need the username and password.
-I will happily tell you these if you email me: jon@jaggersoft.com CyberDojo lives in the folder /var/www/cyberdojo
-Pull the latest CyberDojo source code from github onto your TurnKey image
+I will happily tell you these if you email me: jon@jaggersoft.com CyberDojo lives in the directory /var/www/cyberdojo Pull the latest CyberDojo source code from github onto your TurnKey image
 >git pull origin master